mantidproject/documents/Design/Muon/muon-fitting-widgets-design-and-implementation.md

 ## Basic Fitting Widget

 The **Basic Fitting Widget** is not used on its own in any of the Muon interfaces, instead it acts as an initial ‘building block’ for the other fitting widgets.
-It consists of two separate widgets, the *Fit Controls* widget, and the *Fit Function Options* widget.
+It consists of three separate widgets, the *Fit Controls* widget, the *Fit Function Options* widget, and the *Workspace Selector* widget.

 <p align="center">
   <img src="basic-fitting-widget.PNG">
 </p>

 The following diagram details the file organisation for the **Basic Fitting Widget**.
-The *Fit Controls* widget and *Fit Function Options* widget is added to the fitting layout within the constructor of the Basic Fitting View.
+The *Fit Controls* widget, *Workspace Selector* widget and *Fit Function Options* widget are added to the fitting layout within the constructor of the Basic Fitting View.
 The dotted arrow means ‘has a’ and the full arrow means ‘is a’ (i.e. inherits from).

 <p align="center">
   <img src="basic-fitting-widget-files.PNG">